hunter-teacher-cert/reg_assignments-SAYbaw/02_data/README.md

 manipulate and display the data in our program.
 We will call this from main().
-This will also be the last method called from main as the rest of the methods will be called from this method, because this is where we create are most important variables, our data arrays.
+This will also be the last method called from main as the rest of the methods will be called from this method, because this is where we create the most important variables, our data arrays.

 Step7
 Create a method called displayData with 6 of our data arrays as